Abhishekrao21/cuda_project/README.md

 # CUDA Parallel Histogram Calculation

 A high-performance CUDA-accelerated program for computing pixel intensity histograms on large batches of images.
 This project demonstrates parallel processing, GPU memory management, and efficient batch computation techniques.
+An image histogram is essentially a frequency chart that shows how many pixels in a grayscale image assume each of the 256 possible intensity values, from black (0) to white (255).
+By examining the height of the bars you can immediately gauge the overall brightness balance of the image: a tall bar at zero indicates a preponderance of pure black pixels, while a prominent bar at 255 signifies many pure white pixels, and mid‑tone values manifest as peaks in the central region of the plot.
+The shape of this distribution also conveys the image’s contrast: if the histogram is tightly clustered around a narrow band of intensities, the image will appear flat and low‑contrast, whereas a wide—and perhaps bimodal—spread of values corresponds to deep shadows, bright highlights, or distinct regions of uniform tone.

 ## Features